my-devices/agent-installer/README.md

 On macOS, [Homebrew](https://brew.sh/) must be installed.

-The script will install all required dependencies, then get the sources from GitHub and run the steps necessary to build and install the binaries in `/usr/local/bin/`.
+The script will install all required dependencies, then get the sources from GitHub and run the steps necessary to build and install the agent binary in `/usr/local/sbin` and the client binaries in `/usr/local/bin/`.